 Dean, William & Mary School of Marine Science and Director, Virginia Institute of Marine Science

-As Dean and Director, Dr. Wells has the primary responsibility to provide the vision and leadership for VIMS to be a world-renowned center of excellence in marine science, attracting the very best students and scholars in the nation, expanding the frontiers of science through research and discovery, educating the next generation of marine science leaders, and making an impact on the state, nation and world by applying new knowledge and understanding to important societal issues.
-VIMS has approximately 425 faculty, staff, and students and, with an annual operating budget of $52 million, is currently among the largest marine research and education centers in the United States.
+As VIMS Dean & Director, Dr. Aday has the primary responsibility to provide the vision and leadership for VIMS to be a world-renowned center of excellence in marine science, attracting the best students and scholars in the nation, expanding the frontiers of science through research and discovery, educating the next generation of marine science leaders, and making an impact on the state, nation, and world by applying new knowledge and understanding to important societal issues.
+VIMS has more than 500 faculty, staff, and students and, with an annual operating budget of $52 million, is among the largest marine research and education centers in the United States.